There is far more to Nevada than just Las Vegas and the desert. This is a guide to the best places to visit in Nevada.

 The nature preserve and public recreation spot of Valley of Fire State Park is a perfect road trip destination where you can cruise along Mouse’s Tank Road and enjoy the epic rock formations, especially at sunset.

-Thousands of travelers are visiting the Valley of Fire State Park to hike and photograph several famous rock formations like Mouse’s Tank, The Beehines, Elephant Rock, and many more amazing natural wonders.
+Thousands of travelers are visiting Valley of Fire from Las Vegas to hike and photograph several famous rock formations like Mouse’s Tank, The Beehines, Elephant Rock, and many more amazing natural wonders.

 Sloan Canyon National Conservation Area